Consult the drop down menu for answers to frequently asked questions (HIT FAQs) about the Health Information Technology Program.

 HIT 290 Approval Process:

-Step 1 – ANNOUNCEMENTS – Announcements with instructions on how to apply are placed on all second year HIT courses informing students of an upcoming HIT 290 Professional Practice Experience.
+Step 1 = Announcements are posted with instructions on how to apply in all HIT courses informing students.
+HIT 290 is only offered in the Fall and Spring semesters.